Feldzug in Polen

 Feldzug in Polen (The Campaign in Poland) is a 69-minute Nazi propaganda film released in 1940 depicting the 1939 invasion of Poland and directed by Fritz Hippler.
 Portraying the Poles as aggressors and ethnic Germans living in Poland as an oppressed minority, the film alleges that the Poles employed unheroic tactics in the war and characterizes as senseless the defence of a besieged Warsaw.
 The film was often screened by German minorities overseas to clarify the German point of view.

 French involvement was de-emphasized, in order to present Great Britain, in its attempt to encircle Germany, as the villain, to justify the Nazi-Soviet pact.
 Polish provocations finally resulted in the blitzkrieg, led by Hitler; Poles were sometimes depicted as brave, to emphasize the German triumph.

+Production

+The film was directed by Fritz Hippler and the music was composed by Herbert Windt.
+Footage shot by Gustav Lantschner and Sepp Allgeier, who were working for Leni Riefenstahl's Special Film Troop, was used in the film.
+In addition, Hippler made use of footage from the newsreels Ufa Ton-Woche 471/38/1939 and Ufa Ton-Woche 472/1939.

+It was first shown to a select audience on 8 October 1939, but the military's leadership was concerned that it did not completely reflect the army's role in the invasion.
+A second version of the film was made and Joseph Goebbels made changes to the script.
+Adolf Hitler watched this version on 11 December, and asked for more edits.
+One of Hitler's demands, as reported by Alwin-Broder Albrecht, was to have the Protectorate of Bohemia and Moravia coloured the same as the rest of Germany rather than having its own colour.
+The first version of the film only covered up to 20 September, and the second version covered up to 5 October.